-The advantage of using DEF is that it enables the engine to use less EGR -- and higher oxygen levels -- for better combustion, while meeting the EPA NOx emissions requirement.
+The advantage of using DEF is that it enables the engine to use less EGR -- and higher oxygen levels -- for better combustion, while meeting the EPA NOx emissions requirement of 0.2 g/hp-hr NOx.
 By using DEF, we avoid the disadvantages of increasing EGR to massive levels.
 This results in better fuel economy from your Mack engine.